Chichester: Landmarks

+Chichester Cathedral, formally known as the Cathedral Church of the Holy Trinity, is the seat of the Anglican Bishop of Chichester.
+It is a Grade I listed building from 1075.

 The Butter Market in North Street was designed by John Nash, and was opened in 1808 as a food and produce market.
-In 1900, a second storey was added to the building, originally housing an arts institute.
-The building has recently been renovated.

 The Corn Exchange on East Street was built in 1833, one of the first in the country.
 From the 1880s it was used for drama and entertainment and became a cinema from the 1910s.
 An attempt to convert it to a bingo hall was refused in 1977.
 As it could not be converted to a multiplex it was closed on 9 August 1980.
 It remained closed and unused for six years until the front was opened as a fast food restaurant and the rear converted for offices.
 From 2005 the front has been used by a clothing retailer.